Mississippi Scholarships

 Deadlines Vary

-This offers scholarships for the education of deserving female students with financial need at more than 200 accredited educational institutions in Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
+Lettie Pate Whitehead Scholarship Program – offers scholarships for the education of deserving female students with financial need at more than 200 accredited educational institutions in Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
+A significant number of our grants target education in the medical, nursing and allied health fields.
 Read more here

-This offers scholarships and grants based on merit and financial need to full-time (15 credit hours per semester) students attending eligible Mississippi colleges and universities.
-Read more here.
+The Mississippi Office of Student Financial Aid (MOSFA) – offers scholarships and grants based on merit and financial need to full-time (15 credit hours per semester) students attending eligible Mississippi colleges and universities.
+Read more here

 Was this article helpful?